mvysny/mvysny.github.io/_posts/2019-8-21-Vaadin-8-Who-Steals-My-Focus.md

 # 1. Figure out in the browser who has the focus now

-You can run the following command in your browser's dev tools javascript console (press F12, then select the `console` tab):
+You can run the `document.activeElement` command in your browser's dev tools javascript console (press F12, then select the `console` tab):

 ```
 > document.activeElement
 <div id="ember1457" class="embercom-composer-editor…text shim__composer-max" contenteditable="true">
 ```

-That should print the currently focused element, and the browser will even highlight the element for you if you hover over the `<div...>` text in the console.
+That should print the newly focused element, and the browser will even highlight the element for you if you hover over the `<div...>` text in the console.
 Sometimes this is enough for you to remember that special focus hack in your Java code :)